Psalm 22:8–9, 17–20, 23–24

 In His Passion, Jesus is “counted among the wicked,” as Isaiah had foretold (see Isaiah 53:12).
 He is revealed definitively as the Suffering Servant the prophet announced, the long-awaited Messiah whose words of obedience and faith ring out in today’s First Reading and Psalm.

 The taunts and torments we hear in these two readings punctuate the Gospel as Jesus is beaten and mocked (see Matthew 27:31), as His hands and feet are pierced, as enemies gamble for His clothes (see Matthew 27:35), and as His enemies dare Him to prove His divinity by saving Himself from suffering (see Matthew 27:39–44).

 He remains faithful to God’s will to the end.
 He does not turn back in His trial.
 He gives Himself freely to His torturers, confident that, as He speaks in today’s First Reading, “The Lord God is My help . . .
 I shall not be put to shame.”

 Destined to sin and death as children of Adam’s disobedience, we have been set free for holiness and life by Christ’s perfect obedience to the Father’s will (see Romans 5:12–14, 17–19; Ephesians 2:2; 5:6).

 This is why God greatly exalted Him.
-This is why we have salvation in His Name.
+This is why we have salvation in His name.
 Following His example of humble obedience in the trials and crosses of our lives, we know we will never be forsaken.
-We know, as the centurion today, that truly this is the Son of God (see Matthew 27:54).
+We know, as the centurion realizes today, that truly this is the Son of God (see Matthew 27:54).